gopinathsjsu/online-banking-team-14/Documentation/heli_sprint_1.md

 ## Tasks completed in this Sprint
 - Task1 : Created use cases, test cases for admin actions API, add user and remove user.
 - Task2 : Created base API for admin actions.
-- Task3 : Desgined the UI for add user and remove user.
+- Task3 : Designed the UI for add user and remove user.
 - Task4 : Completed the frontend coding for add user and remove user.
 - Task5 : Send the scrum MOM to team.